 The valley station going up to Brienzer Rothorn is around 5 kilometers north of Brienz.
 Aside from having the possibility to ride one of the two remaining steam trains in Switzerland (the other being Furka) that travels regularly, the train travels in the UNESCO Entlebuch Biosphere.
+The locomotive of the steam train starts moving after the inflow of steam creates so much pressure to set the crankpins, crankshaft, and cogwheel in motion.
 The steam railway operates daily from June to October.
-It takes approximately 60 minutes from Brienz to Brienzer Rothorn.
+It takes approximately 60 minutes to travel 7.6 kilometers from Brienz to Brienzer Rothorn.

 5. Giessbach Waterfalls